Uncross the Stars

-Uncross the Stars is a 2008 movie set in Arizona starring Daniel Gillies, Barbara Hershey, Ron Perlman, and Irma P. Hall.
+Uncross the Stars is a 2008 film set in Arizona starring Daniel Gillies, Barbara Hershey, Ron Perlman, and Irma P. Hall.
 It was directed by Kenny Golde and written by Ted Henning.

 Plot

 A young man called Troy (Gillies) grieving from the loss of his wife, is asked by his Aunt Hilda (Hershey) to build her a porch on her house in a desert community in Arizona, where he interacts with the colorful locals and tries to find reconciliation.